 Please check out this article if you want to find out how to preview a template.
 Also, this one explains the "Responsive" options and how to use them.

 2. Be Aware of the Elements You're Using

-When you customize your template, you should always keep in mind that, some of the elements might look different on mobile, than they do on desktop.
-This is, of course, because of the width difference of the two different screens.
+When you customize your template, you should always keep in mind that, some of the elements might look different on mobile, than they do on a desktop.
+This is, of course, because of the width difference between the two different screens.

 Here are some examples to showcase what I mean: